|About Robert England|

 From 1999 to 2003 he has served as director of research for the Global Aging Initiative (GAI) at the Center for Strategic and International Studies in Washington, D.C.
 CSIS published three books authored by Mr. England on the impact of global aging on government spending on the elderly, the global economy, and financial markets.

 Mr. England was the Washington correspondent for Plan Sponsor Magazine from 1993 to 2003.
-Other subject areas of concentration as a journalist include business strategy, banking, corporate finance, and the economy.
+His other subject areas of concentration are business strategy, banking, corporate finance, and the economy.

 - Countrywide Mortgage Devastation Lingers as Ex-Chief Moves On

 - Economics Has Failed America

 - For Bill Gross, Besting Pimco Is the Best Revenge

 - SocGen claims China is only months away from burning through its currency reserves